STEP 1: Inquiry

 - During pre-placement training you will attend an Orientation and Policy class at which time you receive a foster care manual to include all CHOICES, Inc. policies and ODJFS rules.

-- You submit a foster care application, your fingerprints are taken and copies of your driver’s license and social security card or birth certificate are obtained to allow for all necessary background checks.
+- After 4-5 classes, your fingerprints are taken and copies of your driver’s license and social security card are obtained to allow for all necessary background checks.

 STEP 4: Home Study

-- Once the paperwork visit has been completed, a Social Worker completes several home visits during which they interview each member of the household.
+- Once the application has been completed, an assessor completes several home visits during which they interview each member of the household.

-- The Social Worker will also ensure that all necessary documentation is completed in a professional manner, including: medical statements for everyone in the home, fire inspection, local police checks, income verification, 3 personal references, pet records if applicable, etc.
+- A licensing worker will also ensure that all necessary documentation is completed in a professional manner, including: medical statements for everyone in the home, fire inspection, local police checks, income verification, 3 personal references, pet records if applicable, etc.

 STEP 5: Decision

-- If at any time during the process a CHOICES, Inc. Social Worker has a concern about your home or finds cause not to move forward with the process, that information will be shared with you immediately.
+- If at any time during the process a CHOICES, Inc. assessor has a concern about your home or finds cause not to move forward with the process, that information will be shared with you immediately.